-- Suicide: The suicide deaths were a result of hanging (age 16 and 15). - Traffic: The traffic deaths were due to blunt force injuries (age 16, 16 and 17). - Accident: The accidental death was due to drowning (age 17).
+- Suicide: The suicide deaths were a result of hanging, gunshot wound and Asphyxiation (all age 16). - Traffic: The traffic deaths were due to blunt force injuries (age 16, and 17). - Accident: The accidental deaths were due to a drug intoxication and ski accident (age 15, and 17). - Homicide: The homicide death was due to a gunshot wound (age 14).